HenrikDK2/preact-intersection-observer/README.md

 # preact-intersection-observer

-A lightweight Preact hooks implementation of [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
+A lightweight Preact hooks implementation of [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API). preact-intersection-observer is fast, and is less than 0.35kb gzipped with an API that is mind-numbingly easy to use.
-Preact Intersection Observer is less than 1kb minified, and fast with a simple API made for Preact.

 ## Install